 - Average high/low temperatures: 63.8° / 41.6°

 Check out the Salt Lake Temple at Temple Square

-The three-block walled neighborhood has nearly 20 attractions related to the Church of Jesus Christ of Latter-day Saints.
+The five-block walled neighborhood has nearly 20 attractions related to the Church of Jesus Christ of Latter-day Saints.
 The Salt Lake Temple houses the Tabernacle and Gothic-style Assembly Hall.
 The largest genealogy library in the world, the Family History Library, is also there.
-You can take a free, guided tour of the square anytime from 9 am to 9 pm.
+You can take a free, guided tour of the square.
 Continue exploring and you’re sure to end up in a scenic garden or near a beautiful fountain.

 See the City’s Namesake – The Great Salt Lake